 3. Columbia University

-Columbia University was established as King’s College in 1754 and is recognized as the oldest of all universities in the Empire State of New York, and as one of the country’s colonial colleges.
+Columbia University started as King’s College in 1754 and is the oldest of all universities in the Empire State of New York.
+In addition, it is one of the country’s colonial colleges.
 This ivy league university in the Morningside Heights section of New York City is home to more than 33,300 students.
-Five signers of the American founding fathers are honored alumni of Columbia University – including three presidents.
+Five of America’s Founding Fathers, including three presidents, are alumni of Columbia University.

 Degree: MS in Enterprise Risk Management